sashakid/ios-guide/README.md

 _Explanation 1:_
 if you pass a pointer to an object to your function, the function can only modify what the pointer is pointing to. if you pass a pointer to a pointer to an object then the function can modify the pointer to point to another object.
-In the case of NSError, the function might want to create a new NSError object and pass you back a pointer to that NSError object.
+In the case of `NSError`, the function might want to create a new `NSError` object and pass you back a pointer to that `NSError` object.
 Thus, you need double indirection so that the pointer can be modified.

 _Explanation 2:_
 A pointer to a pointer is a form of multiple indirection, or a chain of pointers.
 Normally, a pointer contains the address of a variable.
 When we define a pointer to a pointer, the first pointer contains the address of the second pointer, which points to the location that contains the actual value as shown below.